nvms/wingman/README.md

 Highlights:

-- Compatible with OpenAI (any model), Anthropic (any model), KoboldCpp (any model) — and any API following the same request/response pattern.
+- Compatible with OpenAI (any model), Anthropic (any model), KoboldCpp (soon!) — and any API following the same request/response pattern.
 Do you self-host an inference server and LLM?
 You will love Wingman.
 - Complete control over completion parameters, system message, and more.
 - Highly customizable prompt templates with built-in prompt management.
 - Workspace-specific chat history storage.
 Review old chats whenever.